Hodeidah Governorate

-Al Hudaydah (الْحُدَيْدَة) is a governorate of Yemen.
-Its capital is Al Hudaydah.
+Hodeidah (الْحُدَيْدَة) is a governorate of Yemen.
+Its capital is Hodeidah.
 The governorate is also sometimes referred to as the Western Coast.
 With an estimated population of nearly 4 million, it is the third-most populous governorate in Yemen, behind Ibb and Taiz.

-Al Hudaydah Governorate borders the Red Sea and is part of the narrow Tihamah region.
-Its capital, Al Hudaydah, also serves as an important local port city.
+Hodeidah Governorate borders the Red Sea and is part of the narrow Tihamah region.
+Its capital, Hodeidah, also serves as an important local port city.